The Meaning and Use of Gross Profit Margin

 Gross Profit Margin = ($75M-$57M) ÷ $75M = .24, or 24%

-Getting the full benefit of this calculation, which in itself is quite simple, requires an understanding of the exact meaning of its components.
+To fully understand this calculation, it requires an understanding of the exact meaning of its components.

 Different Types of Revenue

 Revenue, for most companies, is pretty much the same thing as sales.
 However, an important difference between the two is that revenue is the more comprehensive term.
-It includes sales but also includes any other income, such as that from interest, rental properties, royalties or, in fact, almost anything else that produces non-sales income.
+It includes sales but also includes any other income, such as that from interest, rental properties, royalties, oralmost anything else that produces non-sales income.

 This distinction is one of the reasons that the gross profit margin calculation is a good approximate gauge of company health, but cannot be entirely accurate in certain cases.
 When calculating a gross margin ratio and analyzing the result, it's important to know if you're using total sales or total revenue.